High-temperature superconductivity from kinetic energy

-The above states form the full Hilbert space of the two-body problem.
-Then we just project the ESD model into this subspace and diagonalize it.
-As we mentioned previously, we have four different pieces of hopping (see Fig. \ref{fig:5}), and among them, the $T_3,T_4$ processes can hybridize $\ket{\Psi^{(2e)};\bm{R}= \bm{0}}$ and $\ket{\Psi^{(2e)};\bm{R}\neq \bm{0}}$, which will play an important role in pairing.
+These states form the complete Hilbert space for the two-body problem.
+We then project the ESD model onto this subspace and diagonalize it.
+As mentioned previously, there are four distinct hopping processes (see Fig.~\ref{fig:5}).
+Among these, the $T_3$ and $T_4$ processes can hybridize $|\Psi^{(2h)};\bm{R} = \bm{0}\rangle$ and $|\Psi^{(2h)};\bm{R} \neq \bm{0}\rangle$, which plays a crucial role in pairing.

-As our Hilbert space basis is labeled by the coordinate $\bm R$, we simply have a tight-binding model for a one-body problem with non-uniform hopping (see Fig.\ref{fig:6} (a)).
-The explicit matrix form of $\hat{H}^{(2e)}$ is given by
+Since our Hilbert space basis is labeled by the coordinate $\bm{R}$, we effectively have a tight-binding model for a single particle with non-uniform hopping (see Fig.~\ref{fig:6_1}).
+The explicit matrix form of $\hat{H}^{(2h)}$ is given by